c2003-tamu/csce412project1/README.md

 ## lightsail.sh

-creates new lightsail instance in us-east-2a
+Creates new lightsail instance in us-east-2a

+## credentials.sh

+Gets credentials for newly created lightsail instance